399: In Life Not A Trophy Nor Should She Be In Death

 INSPIRE OTHERS AND SHARE

 399 and her last cub, "Spirit" in their home ground of Grand Teton National Park in mid June 2024.
-Photography by Thomas M. Mangelsen (to see more of his images of 399 and family accumulated over 18 years, go to mangelsen.com.
+Photograph by Thomas M. Mangelsen (to see more of his images of 399 and family accumulated over 18 years, go to mangelsen.com.

 by Thomas D. Mangelsen and Todd Wilkinson